TibiaData/tibiadata-api-assets/README.md

 There are some details missing from the upstream servers called on by [tibiadata-api-go](https://github.com/TibiaData/tibiadata-api-go) application, so therefore this data provides information.

 Example of data that is missing is a list of valid worlds that can have houses/guildhalls or mapping for every houseid for us to provide the town and housetype.

+Assets that are available in the files are worlds, towns, houses, creatures and spells.

 ## General information